RXNT/react-json-schema-form-extras/README.md

 You can use `table` field without any predefined configurations, it will generate default table schema with columns.
 - `tableCols` an array of react-bootstrap-table configurations, that override default generated configurations for the field.
-- `focusOnAdd` boolean flag, that enables fresh row select, when adding new row to the table, it will focus on a first column by default.
+- `focusOnAdd` column number, when set, adding new row to the table, it will focus on a specified column.

 By default table component will generate table columns, based on an array schema, with editables, based on field types.